One amorphous transformer = saves 13,000 yuan per year?

 Annual economic benefit: Calculated at an industrial electricity rate of 0.8 yuan per kilowatt-hour, 16,400 kWh × 0.8 yuan = 13,120 yuan;

-Annual carbon reduction: Calculated based on an industrial electricity carbon emission factor of 0.82 kg CO₂ per kilowatt-hour, 16,400 kWh × 0.82 kg = 13.45 tons of CO₂, equivalent to the carbon sequestration capacity of planting 74 trees.
+Annual carbon reduction: Calculated based on an industrial electricity carbon emission factor of 0.82 kg CO₂ per kWh, 16,400 kWh × 0.82 kg = 13.45 tons of CO₂, equivalent to the carbon sequestration capacity of planting 74 trees.

 If it’s an industrial park with 100 of these transformers, after replacing them all: